TimothyByrd/ChaosHelper/README.md

 - It can highlight sets of items in your stash to make selling for chaos more efficient.

 Other stuff it can do:
-- Check a tab for quality gems/flasks for the 40% recipes, and highlight if found.
+- Check a tab for quality items for the 40% recipes, and highlight if found.
 - Check a set of dump tabs for interesting rare items.
 Where interesting can be defined by a set of item rules.
 It also checks for items with matching names for the chance recipe.
 Since multiple tabs are checked, results are not highlighted.

 ~~Compared to poe_qol, this tool has no UI.
 So if that matters, use poe_qol.~~ (Not being maintained.)